sanjucoder-96/sanjucoder-96/README.md

 <!--
   ╔══════════════════════════════════════════════════════════════════════╗
   ║  GitHub Profile README — Sanjay Utchula (@sanjucoder-96)              ║
-  ║  Theme: Premium Minimalist · single indigo accent (#6366F1 / #818CF8) ║
   ║                                                                        ║
-  ║  HOW TO USE:                                                           ║
-  ║   1.
-Put this file in a repo named exactly  sanjucoder-96             ║
-  ║      (a repo whose name matches your username renders on your profile) ║ ║   2.
-Edit only the placeholders in the "Connect With Me" section.      ║ ║   3.
-Every widget already points at your username — nothing else       ║ ║      needs changing.                                                    ║ ╚══════════════════════════════════════════════════════════════════════╝ -->
+  ║  This version is deliberately RIGHT-SIZED and HONEST.
+A polished       ║ ║  README on top of thin repos backfires with recruiters, so the        ║ ║  content here only claims what your repos can actually back up.        ║ ║                                                                        ║ ║  BEFORE YOU PUBLISH — do these first (they matter more than this file):║ ║   1.
+Fix your GitHub BIO (it currently trails off mid-sentence).       ║ ║   2.
+Add a real README + run steps + screenshot to Nova and the        ║ ║      Java Exam app — the two projects featured below.                  ║ ║   3.
+Fill in the real links in "Connect With Me".                      ║ ║   4.
+Put this file in a repo named exactly  sanjucoder-96.             ║ ╚══════════════════════════════════════════════════════════════════════╝ -->